var-lab-it/opencal/docs/dev_setup.md

 make up
 ```

-When the development environment starts, backend fixtures - including a default user - are loaded.
+When the development environment starts, api fixtures - including a default user - are loaded.

 To verify, try to login: